-- EVALUATION CONTEST (2 to 3 minutes) – To encourage development of evaluation skills.
+- Evaluation (2-3 minutes) – To encourage development of evaluation skills.

-At the beginning of the contest a five to seven minute test speech will be presented.
+At the beginning of the contest, a 5-7 minute target speech will be presented.
 Each contestant delivers an evaluation of the same speech.

-- HUMOROUS SPEECH (5 to 7 minutes) – To recognize the value of humor in speaking.
+- Humorous Speech (5-7 minutes) – To recognize the value of humor in speaking.

-- INTERNATIONAL SPEECH (5 to 7 minutes) – (To participate in any level of the International Speech Contest, a full member must have completed at least six manual speeches from the Competent Communication manual prior to the club contest. )
+- International Speech (5-7 minutes) – (To participate in any level of the International Speech Contest, a full member must have completed at least 6 manual speeches from the Competent Communication manual prior to the club contest. )

-- TABLE TOPICS CONTEST (2 minutes) – To encourage development of impromptu and/or extemporaneous speaking skills.
+- Table Topics (1-2 minutes) – To encourage development of impromptu and/or extemporaneous speaking skills.

-- TALL TALES CONTEST (3 to 5 minutes) – To provide participants the opportunity to create an original, highly improbably, humorous tale.
+- Tall Tales (3-5 minutes) – To provide participants the opportunity to create an original, highly improbably, humorous tale.